Kridge42/Product-Sales/README.md

 - Even with this data, more complex machine learning could produce higher model accuracy.

 ##### **For further information**
-For any additional questions, please contact email
+For any additional questions, please contact my email